rudenoise/rudenoiseSite/md/openBSD-notes.md

 * write and edit in _vim_;
 * use _git_ for version control;
 * _markdown_ for text;
-* _pandoc_ to convert to _HTML_;
+* _pandoc_ to convert _md_ to _HTML_;
 * a _shell_ script to wrap the HTML in a minimally styled document;
 * I deploy this to an _AWS S3_ bucket which serves over _http_.

 I thought that this setup-was "minimal" but adding all this to a system as stripped down as _OpenBSD_ reveals just how much computation is involved.
-This also ignores the imense complexity hidden behind the _S3_ bucket.

 For instance, _pandoc_ is a non-trivial piece of software.
-On _Ubuntu_ I'd simply:
+To install on _Ubuntu_ I'd simply:

 ```sh
 sudo apt-get install pandoc
 ```

-This would bring down a pre-compiled binary and any dynamically linked libraries/packages.
+This would bring down a pre-compiled binary and any dynamically linked libraries/dependent-packages.
 Seems simple but this is deceptive.
 To install on OpenBSD there is no preconfigured binary.
 To obtain _pandoc_ I needed to: